CoFH/cofh.github.io/docs/retrievers/index.md

 items from certain blocks in the network.

 Nearest-First
-: Items are extracted from the nearest connected block first.
+: Items are extracted from the connected block that has the shortest path to it first, taking into account [dense and vacuum itemducts](/docs/itemduct/#item-transfer).
 This is the default mode.

 Furthest-First
-: Items are extracted from the furthest connected block first.
+: Items are extracted from the connected block that has the longest path to it first, taking into account [dense and vacuum itemducts](/docs/itemduct/#item-transfer).

 Random
 : Each item is extracted from a random connected block.